offbynull/learn/Bioinformatics/input/input.md

 13
 ```

-Given a k-mer, find where that k-mer clusters in some larger sequence.

 An enzyme may need to bind to a specific region of DNA to begin doing its job.
 That is, it looks for a specific k-mer pattern to bind to, where that k-mer represents the beginning of some larger DNA region that it operates on.
 Since DNA is known to mutate, often times you'll find multiple copies of the same k-mer pattern clustered together -- if one copy mutated to become unusable, the other copies are still around.

 For example, the DnaA box in bacteria can be found repeating multiple times in the ori region.

-## K-mer Frequency
+## Count a Sequence's K-mers

-Given a sequence, count how many times each unique k-mer occurs.
+Given a sequence, count how many times each unique k-mer in that sequence occurs.

-The `{bm} most frequent k-mer` in a string is the k-mer that appears most often in that string.

 ```{output}
 code_kmer/src/KmerFrequency.py